 4.9.7.
-Equity instruments at FVOCI
+Equity instruments at profit or loss

 Upon initial recognition, the Bank occasionally elects to classify irrevocably some of its equity investments as equity instruments at FVOCI and are not held for trading.
 Such classification is determined on an instrument-by-instrument basis.